michal-franc/michal-franc.github.io/_posts/2011-11-09-changing-file-encoding-in-multiple-files.md

 There was a problem with Swedish characters <strong>“ö,ä,å”</strong> and also especially pound currency character which was used in one of the regular expression in the app.
 With my operating system, configured with the English culture settings using <strong>CodeBase 1250</strong>, those characters where changed and there were couple of runtime errors.
 We had to change the encoding to <strong>UTF8</strong> that’s one of the solutions. <strong>UTF8</strong> has a bigger character set.

-There is an option in <strong>Visual Studio File –&gt; Advanced Save Options </strong> that can be used to change <strong>encoding</strong> but it’s only usable for scenarios with one file.
+There is an option in <strong>Visual Studio File –> Advanced Save Options </strong> that can be used to change <strong>encoding</strong> but it’s only usable for scenarios with one file.
 In this situation I had to change couple thousand of files.
 To fix this problem I have found a nice solution that uses <strong>PowerShell</strong> .

 Script:

+{% highlight csharp %}
-<pre class="lang:default decode:true">function ChangeEncoding ($baseDirectory)
+function ChangeEncoding ($baseDirectory)
 {
         $allFiles = Get-ChildItem $baseDirectory -include *.aspx,*.ascx -recurse
                | where-object { -not $_.PSIsContainer}